drpout/boilr/README.md

 To create alarms Boilr uses [libpricealarm](https://github.com/andrefbsantos/libpricealarm).

-Other libraries we use: [changeloglib](https://github.com/gabrielemariotti/changeloglib).
+Other libraries we use: [changeloglib](https://github.com/gabrielemariotti/changeloglib) and [UndoBar](https://github.com/soarcn/UndoBar).

 Check Boilr's website to see it in action: http://boilr.mobi The website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).

+## Getting help
+Bug reports, feature requests and general help questions should be submitted on [Boilr's GitHub issues](https://github.com/andrefbsantos/boilr/issues).
+Please add the appropriate label.

 ## Troubleshooting